Independent Policy Research · April 2026

 When Professional Guidelines Contradict Themselves

 Examines the internal contradiction between the AHS treatment principle — that care should not be withheld pending diagnostic completeness — and the operationalized testing mandate that withholds prevention when diagnostics are declined.
-Submitted to veterinary ethics journals.

 Public Health Essay · In Submission